-An OASIS form has been initiated for the project (reference no. suffolkc1-178937) and a digital copy of the report has been submitted for inclusion on the Archaeology Data Service database (http://ads.ahds.ac.uk/catalogue/library/greylit).
+Site data has been entered onto an MS Access database.
+An OASIS form (Appendix 4) has been completed for the project (reference no. suffolkc1-185033) and a digital copy of the report has been submitted for inclusion on the Archaeology Data Service database (http://ads.ahds.ac.uk/catalogue/library/greylit).

-The site archive is kept in the main store of Suffolk County Council Archaeological Service at Bury St Edmunds under Suffolk HER No. WPT 042.
+The site archive is kept in the store of Suffolk County Council Archaeological Service at Bury St Edmunds under Suffolk HER No. REY 100.